userforbidden/reactpractice/todo-phase1/README.md

 36. Conditional Rendering
 Rendering different view for the components based on the isLoding prop.
 Usage of ternary operator in React is most frequent.
 Learn to use that

+37. Conditional Rendering Part 2
+here the Instructor talked about the && logical and operator how it works in hte vanilla JavaScript.